The following was re-published from the “Bowers on Collecting” column on Coin Update

-We surveyed leading collectors, dealers, researchers and others and asked them to name in order those they thought to be most important.
+We surveyed leading collectors, dealers, researchers, and others and asked them to name in order those they thought to be most important.
 Medals can be important in different ways—for history or for art, or for rarity or numismatic value.
-In my mind, importance in history and aspects of art and the design took precedence to rarity or market price.
+In my mind, importance in history and aspects of art and design took precedence over rarity or market price.
 Both Katie, as my co-author was nicknamed, and I thought that the Libertas Americana medal would come in first, and it did, by a landslide.

-This week in Coin Update and Mint News Blog, I start a retrospective series on American medals.
 Time was that medals in numismatics were more important than federal coins, such as in the early 19th century.
 Hardly anyone paid attention to current Liberty Seated silver coins, so important today in 2018, but a Libertas Americana medal or a medal awarded by Congress was of high importance.
 Of the last, collectors included Thomas Jefferson and Daniel Webster, to mention just two.

 Medals in the marketplace had been quiet for a long time, but beginning in a large way with the efforts of George and Melvin Fuld, the formation of the Token and Medal Society (I was among the first members in 1961), the books written by Russell Rulau, and other activities, they grew in importance.
-All the while the U.S. Mint has stocked medals of various kinds—ranging from old subjects struck from modern dies to an illustrious series of modern medals illustrating events in 20th century history—World War II being an important subject.
+All the while, the U.S. Mint has stocked medals of various kinds—ranging from old subjects struck from modern dies to an illustrious series of modern medals illustrating events in 20th-century history—World War II being an important subject.

-For our 100 Greatest book we invited David Alexander, a long-time specialist, to contribute a foreword message, which I repeat below.
-Since then he has written the standard reference on the brilliant Society of Medalists series of over 125 medals issued at the rate of two per year, beginning in 1930 and ending in the 1980s (copies are available from the American Numismatic Society).
+For our 100 Greatest book, we invited David Alexander, a long-time specialist, to contribute a foreword message, which I repeat below.
+Since then, he has written the standard reference on the brilliant Society of Medalists series of over 125 medals issued at the rate of two per year, beginning in 1930 and ending in the 1980s (copies are available from the American Numismatic Society).

 I will see you next week with more.
 In the meantime, here are David Alexander’s words: